-Ginger Mint features bold spikes of violet tubular flowers with lavender overtones rising above the foliage from late summer to mid fall.
-Its attractive fragrant oval leaves remain green in color with showy yellow variegation throughout the season.
+Orange Mint features bold spikes of shell pink tubular flowers rising above the foliage in mid summer.
+Its attractive fragrant oval leaves remain green in color throughout the season.

 This is an herbaceous perennial herb with a spreading, ground-hugging habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.
 This is a high maintenance plant that will require regular care and upkeep, and should be cut back in late fall in preparation for winter.
 It is a good choice for attracting bees and butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
-Gardeners should be aware of the following characteristic(s) that may warrant special consideration;
+Gardeners should be aware of the following characteristic(s) that may warrant special consideration: